-I have a confession to make: I enabled my kids when they were in high school.
+I have a confession to make.
+Even though I knew I should help them transition to adulthood, I enabled my kids when they were in high school.

 When they were little, there were some big kid skills that I was adamant that my children learned, like swimming.
 And when they were in preschool, I refused to buy them slip-on shoes until they had mastered tying their own shoes—tearful and late mornings notwithstanding.
 I was on a mission.